-While Holly was settling up (in the eternal sense) with the Celestine Paladin, Peter, Eun, and Kora ran out the hole Dissona had left in the ballroom.
-They caught a glimpse of her as she clacked down Stockton on her eight giant spider-legs, spearing random bystanders or crumpling cars with her spiny-haired limbs.
+While Holly was settling up (in the eternal sense) with the Celestine Paladin, Peter, Eun, and Kora ran through the hole that Dissona had left in the Ritz Carlton ballroom.
+They caught a fleeting glimpse of her as she clacked down Stockton, spearing random bystanders or walking over cars and crumpling their tops with her spiny-haired limbs.

 “Let’s go!”
-Peter almost took off, intent on chasing down the greatest threat the world had ever known, but Eun stopped him by grabbing his shoulder.
+Peter tried to take off, but Eun grabbed him by the shoulder.
 He threw a pissed-off glance at her.
 “What the hell are you—”

 “GET IN.”
-Cool blue light flooded out from the interior.
+Cool blue light flooded out from the dashboard.

-That was all Peter managed before they squirted down the hilly road like a bat out of hell.
-The teens voiced a unanimous cry as they hit a level patch of street, gained some air—
+That was all Peter got out before they streaked down the steep, downtown road.
+The three tensed and gasped as they hit a level patch of street.
+They gained some air, and—

-—and touched down with a bone-jarring THUMP.
-The wheel spun without Peter touching it; they swerved around a quartet of pedestrians who went from chatting loudly to suddenly shrieking like little bitches.
+—touched down with a bone-jarring THUMP.
+The wheel spun without Peter touching it; they swerved around a quartet of pedestrians who went from chatting loudly to shrieking uncontrollably.
 One of them shot both arms out—LOOK OUT!—and prevented his friends from stumbling into the path of the futuristic vehicle.

 “Oh fuck.
 Oh fuck.
 Oh fuck.”
-Peter chanted it breathily under his breath.
+Peter chanted the two-word mantra under his breath.
 Crisp overlays lit up the windshield, displaying rotating targeting reticles filled with numbers, symbols, and tic marks.
-They formed around everyone they were passing by, zooming center mass and displaying glaring red Xs.
-A small caption underneath them read: “NO TARGET.”
+They formed around everyone in their field of view, zooming in center mass and displaying glaring red Xs.
+A small caption underneath each person read: “NO TARGET.”

-Up ahead, Dissona’s back was jetting out pustulent gore.
+Up ahead, in front of a Sutter Street bodega, Dissona’s back was jetting out pustulent gore.
 Peter pointed at it and shouted, “WHAT THE FUCK IS—”

-People screamed and pointed as her insectile form punched skyward.
-Her translucent wings beat the air, blowing peoples’ hair back before she zipped off toward a highway exit.
+People screamed and pointed as she punched skyward.
+Her translucent wings beat the air, blowing pedestrians’ hair back into a windblown flutter before she zipped off toward a highway exit.

 “The 101!”
 Peter yelled.
 “We need to—”